-During 2008, our two largest customers accounted for approximately 27% of revenues.
-During 2007 our two largest customers accounted for approximately 22% of revenues.
-During 2006 no customer accounted for 10% of our revenues.
+During 2009, our largest customer accounted for approximately 31% of revenues.
+During 2008, our two largest customer accounted for approximately 27% of revenues.
+During 2007 our largest customer accounted for approximately 12% of revenues.
 In the past we have derived a significant amount of our revenues from a small number of oil and natural gas exploration and development companies.
 While our revenues are derived from a concentrated customer base, our significant customers vary between years.
 If we lose one or more major customers in the future, or if one or more customers encounter financial difficulties, our business, financial condition, and results of operations could be materially and adversely affected.